ZingyTomato/NetPeek/README.md

 # 🔎 NetPeek

-A modern network scanner for GNOME that helps you discover devices on your local network.
+A modern libadwaita-based network scanner for GNOME that helps you discover devices on your local network.

 ## 📷 Screenshots